JLSeto/blog_angular/_posts/EngBlog/2017-12-17-IoT-ArduinoUno.md

 date: 2017-12-17
 ---

-## Background
+## Overview
-This is a generic IoT demo using Java to connect to the sensor.

-## TLDR / How it Works:
-Arduino waits for a connection and a signal.
-Sends that data over Bluetooth to Java Server.
-Server processes data and displays over GUI.
+This is an  IoT example of sending and receiving data over bluetooth using bluecove.
+The project uses an Arduino Uno connected to a few sensors.

 ## Hardware:
 ArduinoUno